-I am purchasing my first flat in Snodland with a mortgage from The Mortgage Works.
-The builders would not budge the amount so I negotiated 6k of extras instead.
-The property agent advised me not to tell my solicitor about the side-deal as it could adversely affect my loan with The Mortgage Works.
+I am purchasing my first flat in Snodland with a loan from Britannia.
+The sellers refused to reduce the amount so I negotiated 6k of additionals instead.
+The sale representative advised me not reveal to my solicitor about the extras as it may affect my mortgage with Britannia.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.